Raghavan2005/lunar-light/src/data/blog/adding-new-post.md

 To write a new blog post, create a markdown file inside the `src/data/blog/` directory.

-> Prior to AstroPaper v5.1.0, all blog posts had to be in `src/data/blog/`, meaning you couldn't organize them into subdirectories.
+> Prior to LunarLight v5.1.0, all blog posts had to be in `src/data/blog/`, meaning you couldn't organize them into subdirectories.

-Starting from AstroPaper v5.1.0, you can now organize blog posts into subdirectories, making it easier to manage your content.
+Starting from LunarLight v5.1.0, you can now organize blog posts into subdirectories, making it easier to manage your content.

 For example, if you want to group posts under `2025`, you can place them in `src/data/blog/2025/`.
 This also affects the post URL, so `src/data/blog/2025/example-post.md` will be available at `/posts/2025/example-post`.